G-Milzink/CI_PP3_MD/README.md

 The add_user command will first prompt the user to enter the administrator password.
-(Entering an incorrect pasword will take the user back to the main interface) After receiving the administrator password the application will promt the user to provide a anme for the new user.
+(Entering an incorrect pasword will take the user back to the main interface) After receiving the administrator password the application will promt the user to provide a name for the new user.

+*User names must be unique*....The application will check to see if the name provided is available.
+(If the provided name is already in use the application will display message informing the user and return to the 'add user' menu)

+After providing a valid name for the new user, the application will request a password for the new user.
+The new password must be entered twice for confirmation.
+(If confirmation fails the user will be taken back to the 'add user' menu) Upon confirmation a the new user will be added to the databse and a new personal worksheet will created on their first login.

 #### Clear Results Prompt
+Keyword /results

+The /results command will display the contents(if any) of the users personal worksheet and return to the main interface.

+#### Clear Results Prompt
+Keyword /clear

+Prompts the user is they want to delete all previous search result from their personal worksheet (State of the personal worksheet is consistent between sessions) and return to the main interface.

+#### Exiting the application
+Keyword: /leave

+The /leave command terminates the application.

 </details>